-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 By the way, this is also a great way to see how SvelteKit applies code splitting out of the box.
 Reload the page and clear the Network log.
 Note that the very first time you hover over an avatar, one JavaScript and one CSS file is being loaded.
 This is the code chunk corresponding to our

-/src/routes/[lastName].svelte page.
+/src/routes/[lastName]/+page.svelte page.
 It gets loaded only once per page session.
 If you hover over another avatar, only the corresponding data gets loaded, but not again the JavaScript and CSS.

-You don’t have to necessarily apply the prefetching attribute to the
+We don’t have to necessarily apply the prefetching attribute to the

 <a> tag.
+We could also place this attribute on a parent element or even the

-If you prefer, you can do the prefetching programmatically using the
+app.html to prefetch all routes in the app like this.
+In fact, the Svelte demo app already did it this way!
+If we prefer, we can also do the prefetching programmatically using the

-prefetch function of SvelteKit’s $app/navigation module.
+preloadData function of SvelteKit’s $app/navigation module.

 Conclusion

 Working with SvelteKit feels very intuitive.
 All in all, it took me only about an hour to learn all the main features and the results are absolutely astonishing.
-You get blazing-fast, SEO-optimized web apps that provide you the best user experience that modern build tools can possibly deliver.
+We get blazing-fast, SEO-optimized web apps that provide the best user experience that modern build tools can possibly deliver.

-By default, SvelteKit renders your page on the server.
+By default, SvelteKit renders our page on the server.
 On the client it gets progressively enhanced by a highly optimized JavaScript bundle to enable client-side routing.
-With a few lines of code you can prerender individual pages or prefetch data to enable instant page load and navigation.
-Features like code splitting ensure that Svelte’s advantage of small compilation output doesn’t get mitigated by large app-wide bundles.
+With a few lines of code we can prerender individual pages or prefetch data to enable instant page load and navigation.
+Features like code splitting ensure that Svelte’s advantage of small compilation output doesn’t get mitigated by large, app-wide bundles.

-Last but not least, SvelteKit gives you complete freedom with respect to all its features.
-There’s always a way to exclude a feature if you prefer to.
+Last but not least, SvelteKit gives us complete freedom with respect to all its features.
+There’s always a way to exclude a feature if we prefer to.
+We could, for example, opt out of server-side rendering entirely and create a classic single page application.

 SvelteKit together with Svelte itself is a real game changer to me.
 And I believe it could be so for many others.